freemint/teradesk/readme.txt

   files or opening flying dialogs).

 - Improvement of the algorithm for file copying when floppies are involved.
+  (this has become practically irelevant as floppies have disappeared).

 - Removal of the 2 GB limitation for manageable folder sizes